ejriffer/Data-410-Project-4/README.md

 print('The Cross-validated Mean Squared Error for 3 Boosted is : '+str(np.mean(mse_b3)))
 ```

+Based on the code above we get the following outputs:

+~ The Cross-validated Mean Squared Error for LWR is : 150.76979944789622

+~ The Cross-validated Mean Squared Error for Boosted LWR is : 149.4101861333482

+~ The Cross-validated Mean Squared Error for XGB is : 153.6022898582568

+~ The Cross-validated Mean Squared Error for 2 Boosted is : 147.08542734363533

+~ The Cross-validated Mean Squared Error for 3 Boosted is : 147.5077686091085

+We can conclude that the repeated boosting models are the best, with the 2 boosted model performing slighly better than the 3 boosted model.

 ## LightGBM

 LightGBM is a Microsoft gradient boosting technique.
 It uses a decision tree to boost the outcome like normal gradient boosting and XGBoosting.
 However, instead of having a default algorithm (like XGBoost) that can be difficult to optimize LightGBM uses histograms to split the features into bins.